 Students may substitute up to nine (9) credits from the LAS elective courses for special topic courses.
 This option may be useful especially for cohort development in which a grouping of special topic courses could be developed to meet specific community and/or organizational needs.
 These nine credits would form a modular curricular plan (MCP) for cohorts to focus on one of three areas of sustainability within the program: culture, economics, or environment.

-Students may transfer up to six (6) credits from another accredited institution of higher education upon approval of the MALS Coordinator on the Alvernia University main campus.
-Transferred courses must be related to the MALS program mission and objectives.
+Students may transfer up to six (6) credits from another accredited institution of higher education upon approval of the MALSC Coordinator on the Alvernia University main campus.
+Transferred courses must be related to the MALSC program mission and objectives.

 Note: When taking a graduate course outside the LAS program, students must get approval from the graduate program coordinator in which that course resides.

 The MALSC in Community Leadership is designed to meet the needs and demanding schedules of adult learners.
 In addition to course offerings in traditional semester format, courses may be offered periodically in alternative formats including condensed modules, online (electronic), blended (part traditional and part electronic), teleconferenced, and short-term residencies.